pivotal/docs-tap/install-components.md

 ## <a id='install-ootb-templates'></a> Install Out of the Box Templates

-The Out of the Box Templates are used by all of the Out of the Box Supply Chains.
+The Out of the Box Templates are used by all Out of the Box Supply Chains.
-In the supply chain, there is a list of resources.
+There is a list of resources in each supply chain.
 Each resource points to an Out of the Box Template.

 To install Out of the Box Templates: